open-feature/community/config/README.md

 ## Overview

-We are using our [community-tools](https://github.com/open-feature/community-tooling/) to merge our configuration.
+We are using our [community-tools](https://github.com/open-feature/community-tooling/) to generate a proper configuration based on our opinionated one for peribolos.

 It is also available as a docker image to be used locally: